robyftp/Tree/README.md

-## What do bees do after they are married?
-They go on a honeymoon.
+## Dermatologists are always in a hurry.
+They spend all day making rash decisions.